Stefan Molyneux: Promotion of white supremacy and conspiracy theories

-Molyneux has been described as a part of the "alt-right" by Politico, Metro, New York magazine, Vanity Fair, and CBS News, and has been described as "one of the alt-right's biggest YouTube stars" by Washington Post columnist J.J.
+Molyneux has been described as a part of the "alt-right" by Politico, Metro, New York magazine, Vanity Fair, CBS News, and the Associated Press, and has been described as "one of the alt-right's biggest YouTube stars" by Washington Post columnist J.J.
 McCullough.
 Business Insider, CNN, The New York Times, and BuzzFeed News have characterized Molyneux as far-right.
 Data & Society, a research institute, described Molyneux as "a Canadian talk show host who promotes scientific racism".

 According to The New York Times, Molyneux is fixated with "race realism".
 He has hosted white supremacists such as Jared Taylor on his show.
 Molyneux has blamed "rap culture" for unarmed black men getting shot by police.
 In a possibly unbroadcast interview for OANN with Jack Posobiec, recorded in Warsaw, Poland, in November 2018, Molyneux said: "I've always been skeptical of the ideas of white nationalism ...
 However, I am an empiricist and I could not help but notice that I could have peaceful, free, easy, civilized and safe discussions in what is essentially an all-white country".
 An hour-long video on these themes was uploaded to YouTube.

 The Independent of London describes Molyneux as a provocateur who "has been allowed to promote a racist, transphobic, misogynistic and Islamophobic agenda on various platforms but has started to see his revenue diminish", while including a tweet by Molyneux in which he asserts that he is not a "white nationalist" in response to being banned from a popular platform.

 Molyneux has called global warming a "hoax".